Wyoming Power of Attorney Forms

 A Wyoming power of attorney form is a type of legal document used for giving a person the right to complete tasks and/or make decisions in the name of another.
 It is drawn up by an individual known as the principal, who will assign power(s) to a person known as their “agent” to complete tasks on their behalf.
 The form is used by business professionals for the purpose of delegating, family members to assign a loved one with the right of making end-of-life decisions, and much more.
 Wyoming law requires all POAs to be notarized, regardless of their use.

-Use for: Empowering someone to make decisions relating to financial matters.
-The agreement terminates if the principal can’t make decisions on their own.
+General (Financial) Power of Attorney – Empowers someone to make decisions relating to your finances.
+The agreement terminates if the principal can’t make decisions on their own any longer (incapacitated).

 Download – Adobe PDF